hoosierhuy/OSX_CPlusPlus_GCC_Compiler/README.md

 ## By default Mac OSX comes with clang C++ compiler.
-This procedure installs and setup gcc C++ compiler for OSX so that you can use the VC Code IDE to write C++ on a Mac.
+This procedure installs and setup gcc C++ compiler for OSX so that you can use the VS Code IDE, etc, to write C++ on a Mac.

 1.  brew install gcc